'Hate has no place in British Columbia,' says premier on rise in anti-Asian crimes

 "If we're going to get through this, we have to stop finger pointing.
 Put our differences aside and work together to get it done."

 The Vancouver Police Department said 20 anti-Asian hate crimes have been reported to police so far this year.
 In comparison, there were 12 anti-Asian hate crimes reported in all of 2019.

 Some of the incidents include offensive graffiti on the Chinese Cultural Centre, a verbal and physical assault on an elderly man in a convenience store and another assault on an Asian woman on Granville Street.

-Doris Chow, a longtime volunteer in Vancouver's Chinatown, says she's experienced four or five racist incidents since January.
+Doris, a longtime volunteer in Vancouver's Chinatown whose last name CBC has withheld, says she's experienced four or five racist incidents since January.

 In one case, she was walking with a friend and a passerby directed racial slurs and derogatory remarks at them.

-"It was very obvious that it was directed at us, and very obvious that it was because we were Asian," Chow said.
+"It was very obvious that it was directed at us, and very obvious that it was because we were Asian," she said.

 Watch Premier John Horgan's comments on racism:

 A different way to report